-Many of us have fond memories of peanut butter sandwiches we ate on our school days.
+Many of us have fond memories of the peanut butter sandwiches we ate on our school days.
 Many people do not know that very healthy butter can be made from other nuts.
-Almonds, coconut and brazil nuts – all of these can be used to make a healthy butter that provides essential unsaturated fats.
+Almonds, coconut, and brazil nuts – all of these can be used to make a healthy butter that provides essential unsaturated fats.
 It is important for pregnant women to take in fats because they help them feel full.
 In addition, fat intake is essential for the proper development of the unborn baby’s brain.

 The daily intake of almond butter should not exceed two tablespoons due to its high caloric value and fat content.
 A sandwich made quickly and easily from peanut butter or other almond butter of your choice, is an effective and healthy way to deal with unexpected hunger pangs

-Consumption of complex carbohydrates is essential for our body; Even more is needed for pregnant women.
+Consumption of complex carbohydrates is essential for our body; Even more, is needed for pregnant women.
 Carbohydrates provide us with almost instant energy to run our daily activities.
-Oatmeal is not only a good source of energy, but also helps in lowering cholesterol levels.
-In addition, oatmeal is also rich in selenium, calcium, vitamin B1 and phosphorus.
+Oatmeal is not only a good source of energy but also helps in lowering cholesterol levels.
+In addition, oatmeal is also rich in selenium, calcium, vitamin B1, and phosphorus.

 The easiest way to include oatmeal in your diet is to boil it with some milk and eat it when you are hungry.

 Salmon, rich in omega-3 fatty acids, calcium, and protein, must be considered as the preferred food during pregnancy.
 Fatty acids like omega-3 are essential for the development of the nervous system and brain of the unborn baby.

 The easiest way to include salmon in your diet is to heat salmon fillets in olive oil with salt and pepper and eat them three times a week.